My relationship with Raleigh began on Mother’s Day in 1961 when I was eight years old and continued for eleven blessed years.

 Before we reached the front door of the Inn, there was a magnificent fountain sitting inside a circle of lush meticulously manicured green grass.

 The entire scenario reminded me of the royal estates I had seen many a time on the “Million Dollar Movie.”
 For anyone that remembers the series, they would show the same movie twice every night from Monday to Friday, and then three times a day on Saturday and Sunday.
-The exact same movie would play sixteen times over a one week period.
-And the “Million Dollar Movie” music was “Tara’s Theme” from “Gone With The Wind.”
+The “Million Dollar Movie” music was “Tara’s Theme” from “Gone With The Wind.”
 So as I strolled up to the grandiose entrance of The Lighthouse Inn, I hummed the iconic tune quietly to myself.

 While I stuffed my face with eggs benedict, and hordes of crispy bacon, I was pretending that I was one of the rich and the famous.
-I play acted in my mind and pretended to be Shirley Temple.
+I play acted in my mind and ordered a Shirley Temple.

 After brunch, the three of us decided to throw pennies into the fountain and make a wish.
 The fountain area was packed with families who all had the same idea, and as we squeezed in and out of the crowds toward the fountain, Mammy suddenly and violently began to throw up.